 5. Transparency the clearer picture

 As a freelancer, truthfulness is an utmost necessity.
 That’s something you must be proud of, so don’t hide behind a veil.
-Be the face of your business be proud of your work.
+Be the face of your business to be proud of your work.

 From a client’s point of view, if I were to hire you to provide a service, I would want to know a reliable guy.
 So be sure to inject who yourself are into your brand.
-Personalise your product.
+Personalize your product.

 Also, when a client is interested in working with you brief him up regularly, If he wants to give opinions suggestions take them.